 Galvantula's biggest threats include Arcanine (Fire) and Tyranitar (Rock), all carrying super-effective STAB moves.
 Only 2 weaknesses means fewer dedicated counters to worry about.
 Galvantula's base 108 Speed lets it outpace many threats and strike first, which matters more than trying to tank hits.

 Galvantula is a special attacker with base 97 Sp.
 Atk.
-But the speed tells the real story — base 108 Speed lets it outrun most of the field.
+Speed tells the real story.
+Base 108 Speed lets it outrun most of the field.
 Fits the pivot role.

 Since Black & White, Galvantula has been obtainable in 8 games.
 A Generation 5 debut means a shorter history, but Galvantula has appeared steadily across every generation since.